W-David-Porter/acim/src/text/3-the-innocent-perception/i-atonement-without-sacrifice/index.md

 {% if showCommentary %}
 ::: details Commentary
 If we believe that Jesus suffered *because* of our sins — that he, an innocent man, was punished by God and died *because* we were bad — it would be impossible for us not to be even guiltier.
 We then would (always) project this guilt onto others, seeing them as responsible for the death we unconsciously believe we brought about.
-Nor could we help projecting onto Jesus, and even onto God, a judgement that would punish us for our sins.
+Nor could we help projecting onto Jesus, and even onto God, a judgment that would punish us for our sins.
 Thus, we are unable to learn that our sins are forgiven — the lesson Jesus came to teach us — and have learned instead that salvation is sacrifice.
 (Wapnick, FAJ, p.
 206.)

 (2) …does not mean we should trust our brother’s ego; “frightened peple can be vicious”, Jesus reminds us, and we are certainly not asked to deny the sometimes vicious forms of people’s calls for help.
 However, we are asked, when in the presence of such expressions of fear, to look beyond them to the love of God that is truly being called for.
 (Wapnick, LDNC. p.
 549, AAC, p.272.)

 …to have faith that even in the midst of the ego’s dark camouflage, the light of Christ remains undimmed.
 (Wapnick, LDNC. p.549.)

-(2) Following the Course’s principle that fear must lead to viciousness, the ego must quickly and viciously conterattack to ensure that the Son does not realise he made a mistake, change his mind, and choose the Holy Spirit.
+(2) Following the Course’s principle that fear must lead to viciousness, the ego must quickly and viciously conterattack to ensure that the Son does not realize he made a mistake, change his mind, and choose the Holy Spirit.
 (Wapnick, AAC, p.34.)
 :::
 {% endif %}